REST - /v1/objects

 }' \

-If you want to fill the value of a geoCoordinates
+If you want to supply a geoCoordinates

 property, you need to specify the latitude